OpenCageData/geosearch/BUILD.md

 yarn symlinks
 ```

-This will create symbolic links, so the examples can use the local built version of the packages.
+This will create symbolic links, so the examples can use the locally built version of the packages.

 ## Build and watch